Holistic Gum Disease therapy

 Spread of Problems That Start in the Mouth to the Rest of Your Body

-Gum infections may increase the risk of many diseases, including
+Gum infections may increase the risk of many diseases, including:

 - Hearth Disease